Hyman Levy: Life

-The son of Minna Cohen and Marcus Levy, a picture-framer and occasional art dealer in Edinburgh, Hyman was the third oldest of eight children.
-They lived at 70 Bristo Street in Edinburgh's South Side.
+Hyman Levy was born into an orthodox Jewish family in Scotland in 1889.
+He was the third oldest of eight children of Minna Cohen and Marcus Levy.
+His father was a picture-framer and occasional art dealer in Edinburgh.
+The family lived at 70 Bristo Street in Edinburgh's South Side.

-He went to school at George Heriot's School a short distance from his family home, and was the School Dux.
-He then studied mathematics at Edinburgh University.
-Having declined the opportunity to study at Cambridge University on account of its complicity in Britain's class system, he instead chose to conduct further research at the University of Göttingen in Germany.
-At the outbreak of World War I he returned to Britain.
+Levy attended George Heriot's School a short distance from his family home, and was named the school Dux in 1907.
+He studied mathematics at Edinburgh University.
+His leftist politics were evident early when he declined a chance for further study at Cambridge University—on account of what he considered its complicity in Britain's class system—and instead chose to pursue mathematical research at the University of Göttingen in Germany.
+At the outbreak of World War I, Levy returned to Britain.
 In 1916 he joined the Royal Flying Corps.
-It is unclear if he saw active service but it inspired an interest in aerodynamics.
+It is unclear if he saw active service, but the experience inspired an interest in aerodynamics.